“... the birth of Provençal song hovers about the Pagan rites of May Day.” ~Ezra Pound

-There are "nature introductions" (exordium) in the genre of reverdie ("re-greening') in troubadour poetry/song (usually only first stanza) linking of spring and love.
-“The reverdie properly belongs to May-Day festivities," like the poem/song "Calends of May."
-(There are some 35 examples of "nature introductions" one can find.)
+There are something called “nature introductions” (exordium) in the genre of reverdie (“re-greening”) in Troubadour poetry/song linking spring and love.
+As one literary historian tells us: “The reverdie properly belongs to May-Day festivities,” like the poem/song “Calends of May.”

 May, and among the miles of leafing, blossoms storm out of the darkness — windflowers and moccasin flowers.
 The bees dive into them and I too, to gather their spiritual honey.
 Mute and meek, yet theirs is the deepest certainty that this existence too — this sense of well-being, the flourishing of the physical body — rides near the hub of the miracle that everything is a part of, is as good as a poem or a prayer, can also make luminous any dark place on earth.